preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/permissions/index.rst

 Secrets
 ********
-The following settings can be available here.
+A number of settings will be available under Secrets.
+Here's an example:

+.. image:: tenant-secrets-new.png

 Additional settings may have to be added here depening on installed options in the tenant.

-.. image:: tenant-secrets-new.png

 System Account
 ------------------